kenjpais/web-page-summarizer-ai/README.md

 - To disable summary generation, set `SUMMARIZE_ENABLED=False` in your environment.
 - For LLM configuration, refer to `LLM_SETUP.md`.
 - Additional configuration options can be found in the `config/` directory.

+## Issue Management

+The repository uses AI-powered issue triage to automatically categorize and label new issues:

+### Issue Labels

+- `bug`: Bug reports and software issues
+- `enhancement`: Feature requests and improvements
+- `question`: General questions and help requests
+- `documentation`: Documentation-related issues
+- `dependencies`: Package and dependency-related issues
+- `security`: Security-related concerns

+When a new issue is created:
+1. AI automatically analyzes the issue content
+2. Appropriate labels are applied based on the analysis
+3. A comment is added with the AI assessment
+4. Maintainers are notified for review

+The AI assessment helps prioritize and route issues to the appropriate team members more efficiently.